pietrolechthaler/fibonacci-dwt-watermarking/README.md

 To ensure compatibility and reproducibility, this project requires Python 3.8.10.

 1. Install Python 3.8.10
-Ensure you have Python 3.8.10 installed.
 You can download it from python.org if it’s not already installed.

 2. Create a virtual environment using Python 3.8.10 `python3.8 -m venv .env`